GDRX Logo

 • Whole grains (brown rice, oats)

 Before intimacy, go light.
 A small pre-sex snack, like bananas, almonds, or watermelon with water, can keep you steady without weighing you down.
+These foods support energy but cannot fully resolve stamina issues caused by medical or hormonal conditions.

 Simple food swaps to boost stamina and energy